Android 13

 Android 13 is the thirteenth major release and the 20th version of Android, the mobile operating system developed by the Open Handset Alliance led by Google.
 It was released to the public and the Android Open Source Project (AOSP) on August 15, 2022.
 The first devices to ship with Android 13 were the Pixel 7 and 7 Pro.

-As of October 2025, 14.96% of Android devices run Android 13, making it the third-most widely-used version of Android, behind Android 14 at 15.08%.
-This is the oldest Android version supported with security source code.
+As of June 2026, 14.18% of Android devices run Android 13, making it the 3rd most widely used version of Android.